awsdocs/amazon-emr-management-guide/doc_source/emr-instance-fleet.md

 For more information about Spot Instances, see [Spot Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances.html) in the Amazon EC2 User Guide for Linux Instances\.
 For more information about On\-Demand Instances, see [On\-Demand Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-on-demand-instances.html) in the Amazon EC2 User Guide for Linux Instances\.

+If you choose to launch On\-Demand instance fleets with lowest\-price allocation strategy, you have the option to use Capacity Reservations\.
+The Capacity Reservation options can be set using the Amazon EMR API `RunJobFlow`\.
+The Capacity Reservations require additional service role permissions which you must add to use these options\.
+See [Example policy document for service role](#create-cluster-allocation-policy)\.

 ### **Multiple Subnet \(Availability Zones\) Options**<a name="emr-multiple-subnet-options"></a>

 When you use instance fleets, you can specify multiple EC2 subnets within a VPC, each corresponding to a different Availability Zone\.
 If you use EC2\-Classic, you specify Availability Zones explicitly\.
 Amazon EMR identifies the best Availability Zone to launch instances according to your fleet specifications\.
 Instances are always provisioned in only one Availability Zone\.
 You can select private subnets or public subnets, but you can't mix the two, and the subnets you specify must be within the same VPC\.